mpavlinsky/bobsgame/README.md

 #License
-Copyright 2017 Bob Corporation, Robert Pelloni
+Copyright 2017 Bob Corporation, Robert Pelloni bob's gameÂ® is a registered trademark of Robert Pelloni

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: